 Live streaming?
 Easy.
 Grab your phone, open Instagram, and go live.
 Doing it well?
 Harder—but doable.

 Take my brother’s wedding, for example.
-He just married his fiancée (from Alabama) in Ireland (in case my byline isn’t enough of a hint, we’re Irish).
+He married his fiancée (from Alabama) in Ireland (in case my byline isn’t enough of a hint, we’re Irish) during the early months of the COVID-19 pandemic.
 Even in the best of times, there would have been a huge number of important friends and family around the world who couldn’t physically attend the event.
-With travel and gathering restrictions in place in Ireland, limits on international travel, and other more individualized issues, more than three times as many people were prepared to tune in online as would actually be there.
+But with travel and gathering restrictions in place in Ireland, limits on international travel, and other more individualized issues, more than three times as many people were prepared to tune in online as would actually be there.
 The livestream couldn’t be an afterthought—it was the main event for most people.

 At some point, this is likely to be the case for you.
 Whether it’s a wedding, funeral, birthday celebration, holiday gathering, or something else, getting the livestream right will be crucial.

 The most important part of a livestream isn’t the video, it’s the sound.
 Just think of all the blurry, low-resolution YouTube videos and questionably-procured episodes of TV you’ve watched over the years.
 It’s much more important to hear the bride and groom make their vows than to see it happen in 4K HDR.